e-clearing-net/OCHP/OCHP.md

 ### GetRoamingAuthorisationListUpdates.req

 This contains the field definition of the GetRoamingAuthorisationListUpdate.req sent by a partner's system to the CHS.
+Pagination is supported.
 (It's a CPO message)

  Field Name   |  Field Type    |  Card.  |  Description
 :-------------|:---------------|:--------|:------------